websemantics/builder-extension/README.md

     ];
 ```

-6- Create or edit the builder config file within your module at `builder-blog-example/addons/default/websemantics/blog-module/resources/config/builder.php` to specify a list of stream namespaces that you wanted to generate entities for,
+6- Edit the builder config file at `blog/addons/default/websemantics/blog-module/resources/config/builder.php` to specify a list of stream namespaces that you wanted to generate entities for,

 ```
   'namespaces' => [
     'blog' => [

     ]
-  ],
+  ]
 ```

 7- Specify if you want the streams entities generated grouped in a folder (named after the current namespace)